condorzro/condorzro/README.md

 👋 Hi there!
 I'm **Software Engineer** using Java, C, and C#.
-I'm interested in System Programming, Computer Graphics, and C++.
+I'm interested in System Programming, Computer Graphics, Algorithm, and C++.

 ### ⚡ Skills
 <div>